 Renewable Energy certificates (RECs) include all attributes of renewable generation, including GHG emissions, and are the standard accepted proof that 1 MWh of renewable electricity was generated and used.
 As such, RECs are required to substantiate delivery and use claims of the specified carbon intensity of a renewable generation unit.
-They are the legal and most precise means of tracking renewable electricity and therefore the appropriate tool to verify that renewable electricity is being used to produce clean hydrogen from an electrolyzer.
+They are the legal and most precise means of tracking renewable electricity2 and therefore the appropriate tool to verify that renewable electricity is being used to produce clean hydrogen from an electrolyzer.
 All options for delivering, purchasing, or otherwise using renewable electricity in the U.S. must include RECs, including onsite generation, power purchase agreements (PPAs), and utility programs.
-Even in the case that a renewable generator is not registered with an electronic certificate tracking system ("Tracking Systems"), RECs are defacto created for each MWh of generation and may be transferred and retired contractually.
+Even in the case that a renewable generator is not registered with an electronic certificate tracking system ("Tracking Systems"), RECs are de facto created for each MWh of generation and may be transferred and retired contractually.

-The Federal Trade Commission (FTC) requires REC ownership in order for an entity to state that it is using renewable electricity.
-RECs are recognized by actors in the voluntary market and in all thirty-five (35) states that require or have a goal to deliver renewable generation to users, as the common instrument used to demonstrate renewable electricity usage.
-The Solar Energy Industry Association (SEIA), the Interstate Renewable Energy Council (IREC), and other state and national consumer

-&lt;sup>2 Comments to the U.S. Securities and Exchange Commission (SEC) on Proposed Climate-Related Disclosures for Investors.
-Available at: https://resource-solutions.org/document/061722/ protection agencies and organizations have also published guidance and requirements that reiterate that sole REC ownership is required for renewable electricity As RECs are used to substantiate delivery claims of renewable electricity, they can only be used to verify the carbon intensity of hydrogen production processes which use electricity, e.g. electrolyzers.
+The Federal Trade Commission (FTC) requires REC ownership in order for an entity to state that it is using renewable electricity.3 RECs are recognized by actors in the voluntary market and in all thirty-five (35) states that require or have a goal to deliver renewable generation to users, as the common instrument used to demonstrate renewable electricity usage.4 The Solar Energy Industry Association (SEIA), the Interstate Renewable Energy Council (IREC), and other state and national consumer protection agencies and organizations have also published guidance and requirements that reiterate that sole REC ownership is required for renewable electricity5 As RECs are used to substantiate delivery claims of renewable electricity, they can only be used to verify the carbon intensity of hydrogen production processes which use electricity, e.g. electrolyzers.